Tel Shiloh was the religious capital of Israel after the conquest of Canaan, and the assembly place for the people of Israel.

 One of the potential areas of the Tabernacle is on the west side of Tel Shiloh.
 This is a flat area which is large enough to fit the tabernacle – 50m wide by 100m long, with east-west orientation – just as required by the Biblical instructions.

-The location of the flat area is indicated as a red square on the map at the right.
+The location of the flat area is indicated as a red square on the map.

 The flat area is seen below in a view from the watch tower towards the north.